 Put your weather forecasting skills to the test with this meteorology simulation published by the Smithsonian Institute.

 Ever wondered what the difference is between a watch and a warning?
-What about lighting?
+What about lightning?
 Take a look at these severe weather specific resources to learn more about weather phenomena such as thunderstorms, lightning, tornadoes, and more.

 Explore real-time ocean data in NOAA’s Data in the Classroom module and help your students explore today’s environmental issues.
 Explore topics such as sea level change, coral bleaching, changing water quality and more using classroom-ready activities.